manishdwibedy/QualiMed/INSTALLATION.md

 # Local Installation Guide (macOS)

-This guide provides step-by-step instructions to set up and run the Health-Tech Test Case Generator application on your MacBook.
+This guide provides step-by-step instructions to set up and run the QualiMed application on your MacBook.

 The guide is divided into two parts:
 - **Part A**: Deploying the application with the default Google Gemini API.